jdohertydev/turia-park-run/README.md

 ### FAQs

-* The 'frequently asked questions' aims to alleviate runners of any worries/doubts so that they are more likely to sign up.
+* The 'frequently asked questions' page aims to alleviate runners of any worries/doubts so that they are more likely to sign up.
-* The questions featured are real questions that are asked monthly and the colours used are consistent with logo.
+* The questions featured are real questions that are asked monthly and the colours used are consistent with the logo.
 * To ensure that users know that an interaction is needed to see the answers, downward chevrons from Font Awesome have been placed at the end of each question.
 * Due to the density of the information in this section, an accordion-style dropdown menu was used so the information displayed is always information that has been specifically requested by the user.
 * This effect was achieved using CSS and JavaScript based on a YouTube tutorial ['How to Create an Effective Faq Page Design with HTML and CSS'](https://www.youtube.com/watch?v=6U-8kIx2oMk).